 So here’s the plan.

+The book they pick?
+Not required reading.
 But if they finish … we’ll go back.
 We can get the next in the series, or another book like it, or one they checked out but passed over.
 Maybe something new.

-We might talk about the books, and I might tell them about mine.
+We might talk about books, and I might tell them about mine.
 Books by Stephen King and Jack London and Lee Smith.
 And Ernest Hemingway, at some point.

 Maybe they’ll read the books their sisters read.

 Or that I did.
+And this might become expensive, but what an investment.
 And maybe I’ll even put down the draft of the next blog, and pick up a book from my shelf that has propped up our Christmas village for years.